Last updated on May 2, 2023.

-I was an avid user of dryer sheets for most of my adult life until about 4 years ago.
+I was an avid user of dryer sheets for most of my adult life until around 2015.
 I liked that they removed static electricity, I thought my clothes felt soft, and I loved the way they smelled!

 But then I found out how dangerous they are to our health.
 My mother mentioned it to me several times, so I began reading about the ingredients.
 I discovered that dryer sheets and fabric softeners contain hormone-disrupting phthalates, chemicals that damage the reproductive system, and compounds that trigger asthma.
 I just wanted clean-smelling laundry!

 Toxic chemicals and ingredients

 According to the Environmental Working Group (EWG), “fabric softeners and heat-activated dryer sheets pack a powerful combination of chemicals that can harm your health, damage the environment and pollute the air, both inside and outside your home.”1 Fabric softeners are designed to stay in your clothes for a long time, so chemicals can seep out gradually and be inhaled or absorbed directly through the skin.2 Notice how the scent lingers on your clothing?

 I learned that “fragrance,” a common ingredient in products ranging from shampoo to laundry detergent to baby products, is a term that refers to a range of chemicals.
 The EWG explains what this term means:

 “The word “fragrance” or “parfum” on the product label represents an undisclosed mixture of various scent chemicals and ingredients used as fragrance dispersants such as diethyl phthalate.
 Fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system.”3